golmschenk/bokeh_prebuilt_extension_example/readme.md

 It is mostly just the "[Wrapping a JavaScript library](https://docs.bokeh.org/en/latest/docs/user_guide/extensions_gallery/wrapping.html#userguide-extensions-examples-wrapping)" example reworked to be used as a prebuilt extension as opposed to an inline extension used in the tutorial.
 The only changes are those necessary to convert it to a prebuilt extension.

+## Installation

+* Install Python with bokeh, and install Node.
-Assuming you have Python, Node, and Bokeh prepared in advance, to build the example extension, go to the `extension_package` directory and run `bokeh build`.
-Then the script which uses the extension should run correctly, and produce a 3D graphic which can be rotated, etc.
+* Go to the `extension_package_directory` run `bokeh build`.
+* Go to the project root directory, and run `python script_using_the_extension.py`.
+If everything was successful, this will produce a 3D graphic which can be rotated, zoomed, etc.

-# Useful information
+## Useful information
 The [Bokeh documentation on prebuilt extensions](https://docs.bokeh.org/en/latest/docs/user_guide/extensions.html#pre-built-extensions) (as of 2021-08-05) is a bit sparse.
 Here is some useful information learned while creating this extension example.

 * `bokeh init` and `bokeh build` should be run from the extension package directory.